Why We Romanticize Alcohol (And Ignore What It Actually Does to Us)

 Why Alcohol Feels Bigger Than It Is

-Alcohol isn’t just a substance.
+Alcohol isn’t just a liquid.
 It’s attached to meaning.

-So when you question alcohol, it doesn’t feel like removing a drink.
+So, when you actually question alcohol, it doesn’t feel like removing a drink.
+(Try removing water... easy-peasy)

 That’s why it feels bigger than it actually is.